Kitchen Table Colloquies

 The occasion, I should explain, was the concluding session of the day-long conference held in May to kick off SSU's three-year Sangamon River Basin Project.
 The project is a complex and ambitious undertaking to engage the residents of a ten-county central Illinois region in what organizers have described as a "grand debate" over the future of the river basin, with attention paid to the conflicts between farmer and environmentalist, between farmer and coal miner, between developer and preservationist, between city and small town which will have reshaped the basin by the year 2000.
 Presided over by faculty brought to SSU expressly for the purpose, the project will not be merely another academic excursion.
 Rather it will be a community—treacherous word—exploration of alternatives through a process designed to be self-defining, inclusive, adaptive.
 The opening conference, then, was a chance for some of these citizens to meet, learn more about the project (and perhaps just as important, let the project learn more about them) as the two groups began to discover (in the words of SSU president Alex Lacy) "where we want to go together in the future."

 The language, Venus-like, offered deceptively smooth surfaces.
-At one of the morning sessions someone had warned against the trap of pushing SSU's values as "standard," and the fact was that the project was in its most basic sense at odds with much of the region's people to whom the concept of the river basin as an ecological entity was alien, who have organized their world in terms of interstates and county lines.
+At one of the morning sessions someone had warned against the trap of pushing SSU's values as "standard," and the fact was that the project was in its most basic sense at odds with much of the region's people who have organized their world in terms of interstates and county lines; to them, the concept of the river basin as an ecological entity was alien.
 One of the planners told a reporter that citizens would have to undergo "intellectual conditioning" before they can first appreciate and then subvert the forces conquering the valley.
 How much was made clear by Brad Taylor, the ex-director of the Sangamon County planning commission, who pointed out that most people in the study area don't even know they're in the Sangamon River basin.

 The conference chairman was Michael Scully, the articulate banker-cum-organic farmer from Buffalo who, as someone who lives outside the normal band of attitudes, was perhaps the inevitable person to chair the effort.
 Scully likened the project to a relay race in which people would carry on until they tired, then pass the work on to someone fresher, until together they would cover the distance.
 It struck me as I listened that it is also typical of farmers to see a harvest where everybody else sees only mud.